kallookoo/add-dashboard-columns/readme.txt

 Basically because I do not consider it necessary, and may be an established order has not been changed and the number of columns.

 == Changelog ==

+= 1.4 =
+* Change code for working with WordPress 4.8

 = 1.3.5 =
 * Rewrite plugin